-- Assess the technical driving skills of their trainees against RoSPA Car Test requirements. - Help their trainees prepare for and pass RoSPA's Advanced test. - Understand health and safety and risk assessment methods. - Understand aids and barriers to learning. - Understand how personal factors affect performance and learning. - Explain performance assessment and methods of recording performance. - Give remedial help and advice and monitor the effectiveness of that advice.

-- Understand the advice contained in Roadcraft and The Highway Code and how best to communicate that guidance to trainees of varying skill levels. - Assess and record the learning progress of trainees.
+- Pass RoSPA's Advanced Tutor test. - Understand health and safety and risk assessment methods. - Understand aids and barriers to learning. - Understand how personal factors affect performance and learning. - Can demonstrate the correct use of classroom equipment and management. - Can explain performance assessment and methods of recording performance. - Can give remedial help and advice and monitor the effectiveness of that advice. - Understand the advice contained in Roadcraft and The Highway Code and how best to communicate that guidance to trainees of varying skill levels. - Can assess and record the learning progress of trainees.